BookbagBookbag

 Who can manage integrations

-Integrations are configured at the workspace level by an admin.
-Credentials are stored securely and never returned in the dashboard once saved.
+Connectors are managed per agent, on the agent’s Integrations tab.
+Credentials are encrypted at rest and never returned in the dashboard once saved.
 See Members & roles.

 Two kinds of integration